sgharms/twitter-exporter/README.md

 1. Use `export_tweets.js` to pull all your tweets into files
 2. Use `query.py` to use a menu based interface to decide which to delete and built a list of Tweet IDs that are deletable
-3. _Use that list to API-delete the tweets (Under development)_
+3. Use that list to API-delete the tweets (`twitter_rm.py`)

 ## Requirements

-You must have NodeJS installed. `brew install nodejs` usually does the trick on Macs.
+You must have NodeJS and Python installed. `brew install nodejs` usually does the trick on Macs.

 ## Process